mtochs/Udacity/Data Analytics Nanodegree/P6 Data Visualization with Dimple and D3 JS/README.md

 ##Design
 The purpose of this visualization was to provide a quick reference for factors that correlated with Titanic passenger survival rates.
 An analysis of the data was done previously where many factors were analyzed.
 The correlation of survival rate with factors such as age, departure port, etc. were investigated.
 The variables with the greatest correlation to survival rate were gender and passenger class.
 Thus, this visualization encompasses those key variables for the viewer.

 The design of this data visualization was modeled after an image generated in iPython notebook using the Titanic data.
 The visual shows the survival rates of male and female passengers split by passenger class.
-Figure 1 shows the
+Figure 1 shows the mode generated from the ipython notebook drawing of Titanic survival percentages.
+This was used as the first sketch for a visual.

 ![alt tag](https://github.com/mtochs/Udacity/blob/master/Data%20Analytics%20Nanodegree/P6%20Data%20Visualization%20with%20Dimple%20and%20D3%20JS/py_chart.png "Original chart from ipython notebook")
 #####Figure 1: Original chart rendered in ipython notebook

+Figure 2 shows the first attempt at a data visualization chart.

 ![alt tag](https://github.com/mtochs/Udacity/blob/master/Data%20Analytics%20Nanodegree/P6%20Data%20Visualization%20with%20Dimple%20and%20D3%20JS/d3_graph_v1.png "Initial Version of Titanic Data Visualization")
 #####Figure 2: Initial version of Titanic Data visualization

+Figure 3 is the final layout that was used for the data visualization project.
+This was

 ![alt tag](https://github.com/mtochs/Udacity/blob/master/Data%20Analytics%20Nanodegree/P6%20Data%20Visualization%20with%20Dimple%20and%20D3%20JS/d3_graph_v2.png "Final Version of Titanic Data Visualization")